Nafees10/qscript/spec/syntax.md

 ```
 `this` function must not return any value.

-`this` function's visibility does not matter, as it cannot be called in script.
+`this` function's visibility does not matter, as it cannot be explicitly called.

 ## Function Calls
 Function calls can be made liks this: